Guide to Basic Sewing Stitches

 Backward Stitch

 The backward stitch is merely the machine’s ability to carry out the straight stitch in verse.
-This capability is helpful for securing the beginning and end of any other stitch, keeping the thread from unraveling or losing its shape.
+This capability helps secure the beginning and end of any other stitch.
+Additionally, this keeps the thread from unraveling or losing its shape.

 Zigzag Stitch

 The zigzag stitch is a sewing technique where the needle and thread move back and forth at alternating angles.
 It is the second most common stitch after the running stitch and is present in nearly all sewing machines today.
-Due to its strength, it is often used to finish seams and raw edges, and to reinforce buttonholes and in stretchable fabrics.
+Additionally, its strength is often used to finish seams and raw edges, reinforce buttonholes, and in stretchable fabrics.

 Zigzag Stitch

-Sewing machines, both industrial and home models, are also frequently attributed with the ability to make buttonholes as well as create a variety of hemming stitches and decorative stitches.
-It all depends on the specific machine at hand, with each brand and model offering its own unique assortment.
+Most sewing machines, both industrial and home models, possess the ability to make buttonholes and create a variety of hemming and decorative stitches.
+It all depends on the specific machine, with each brand and model offering its unique assortment.

 Sources: [1] [2] [3] [4]